 It can be confusing to figure out which brand to opt for, and choosing the wrong brand can actually be dangerous to your health.
 Run a simple internet search to find out which brands are legitimate, and stay away from the several “fake” products that emerge every few days.
 The well-known brands with a good reputation are most like to sell high-quality supplements.
 Also, don’t forget to ensure that the product has been approved by the FDA.
 Also, look for third-party seals.
 If the product has legitimate seals (by the NSF, USP, or CL), it means that your product has been assessed for quality.

-2. Don’t Use Supplements In
+2. Don’t Use Supplements In Place Of Drugs

 If something sounds too good to be true, it probably is.
 If a product claims to instantly cure a certain health condition – be it “reversing” diabetes or “curing” heart disease – then it’s best avoided.
 A supplement is not a drug and it cannot cure an illness.
 For example, a calcium supplement can help strengthen your bones, but it can’t cure osteoporosis.
 So, always read the label and go for the supplement that doesn’t promise to “cure” anything.
 More importantly, don’t use supplements expecting that they achieve what a drug would.

 The marketing gimmicks of certain supplements are often hard to ignore, but it’s important to not fall for them.
 A protein supplement might claim to instantly help you shed 20 pounds, but the weight loss aspect of it is probably just a ploy to coerce you into buying it.
 Supplements are meant to provide the necessary micronutrient and at most, reduce your risk of illnesses.
 They don’t facilitate instant weight loss – of course, a certain supplement might help you become lean and burn fat (but only about 1-2 lb every week), but this is a gradual process and not an overnight miracle.4